gathering/gondulapi-techo/README.md

 ## TODO

 - **Participant scheduling.**
-- Fix the copyright notice in some source files for stuff Kristian didn't write.
 - DB ordering and limiting.
 - Brief listing (query option to hide details when listing many elements).
 - Consistency between objects?
 Use foreign keys instead of string references for something that may or may not exist.